Critical Care: The Team Approach

 Credit card for 1 night + tax required to hold your room at time of reservation.
 Deposit of full amount for entire stay plus tax will be charged to credit card automatically by hotel approximately 30 days prior to arrival.

-Group room rates are only available via NWS/NWWT group reservation link (available approx. 1 year prior to program).
+Group room rates are only available via NWS/NWWT group reservation link.

 Click here to registerRegister Now